BestTimesToVisit.com Logo

 culture

-Respect the 'Leave No Trace' principles.
+Respect the 'Leave No Trace' principles religiously.
 This means packing out everything you pack in, staying on marked trails to protect fragile desert ecosystems, and not feeding wildlife.
-Remember, you're a guest in this incredible natural environment, and preserving it for future visitors is everyone's responsibility.
+Remember, you're a guest in this incredible natural environment, so help keep it pristine for others.

 food